 Find Your Path In The Place You Live

+During counseling for life transitions, depression, OCD, or social anxiety, therapists often aim to challenge their clients to try and see their surroundings in a new and more positive way.
 However, the reality is that not everyone lives in a downtown hub with access to many attractions and amenities.
 Other barriers such as lack of transportation and finances can also hinder exploration plans.
-Sometimes, even, our mental health and mindset can also stand in our way, making leaving the house even more challenging than we would like it to be.
+Sometimes, even our mental health and mindset can stand in our way, making leaving the house even more challenging than we would like it to be.
 So, whether you are looking to find excitement and joy in seeing your area in a new way or would rather stay home and have no idea where to start, here are three free ideas to begin finding your path in the place you live.

 1. Get outside

 Sounds simple enough, right?
 With busy schedules, finding time to spend 5 to 20 minutes outside can seem like an extra thing on our plates.
 However, the benefits to our minds and bodies by being out in nature and getting fresh air far outweigh any minor inconveniences.
 Additionally, this is an excellent free way to start getting to know your surroundings.
 Whether you are new to the neighborhood or a long-time resident, going for a walk or jog around the area or a safe place you like to be can help the place to feel more familiar and boost your endorphins in the process.
-The American Psychological Association published an article on the many benefits of going outside, including reducing stress, greater physical health, and improved concentration and creativity.
+The American Psychological Association reports many benefits of going outside, including reducing stress, greater physical health, and improved concentration and creativity.

 For those itching to get their hands dirty, many local churches, food organizations, hospitality groups, and nonprofits are always looking for volunteers to help year-round.
-Volunteering with a local organization is a great way to see what the needs in your community are.
+Volunteering with a local organization is a great way to see what the needs are in your community.
 It is a great opportunity for you to step outside of your comfort zone and experience something different from your normal life right in your neighborhood.

-3. Clean your Space
+3. Clean Space

 Our home environments can have a huge impact on our mental health and wellness.
 Have you been eyeing that pile of laundry sitting in the corner for a couple of weeks now?
 Or the DIY project that you have ready but have not started yet?
 Creating a home environment that feels peaceful and safe for you is important for your mental health journey.
 Even completing one small task, such as watering your plants can help create a sense of purpose and accomplishment.

-Lifeologie Institute was founded in 2000 with one goal in mind — to bring a fresh, innovative approach to the everyday problems of life.
-Creative solutions to stuck problemsⓇ.
-With our unique multi-specialty, collaborative approach, Lifeologie helps individuals and families heal their wounds and break out of old, unhealthy patterns.
+Lifeologie Counseling was founded in 2000 with one goal in mind — to bring a fresh, innovative approach to the everyday problems of life.
+Creative solutions to stuck problems®.
+With our unique multi-specialty, collaborative approach, Lifeologie Counseling helps individuals and families heal their wounds and break out of old, unhealthy patterns.